IBM/magkit-vanity-url/README.md

 You can configure the following settings in the module configuration by JCR or yaml:
 * _excludes_ : Pattern of urls, which are no candidates for vanity urls.
   * by default an exclude for all urls containing a dot is configured, that prevents the virtual uri mapping checks every ordinary request like script.js or page.html
-* _publicUrlService_ : Implementation of _de.ibmix.magkit.vanity.url.PublicUrlService_.
+* _publicUrlService_ : Implementation of _de.ibmix.magkit.vanityurl.PublicUrlService_.
 Two implementations are already available.
-  * _de.ibmix.magkit.vanity.url.DefaultPublicUrlService_ (default) : Use of default base url and site configuration with context path replacement.
+  * _de.ibmix.magkit.vanityurl.DefaultPublicUrlService_ (default) : Use of default base url and site configuration with context path replacement.
-  * _de.ibmix.magkit.vanity.url.SimplePublicUrlService_ : Uses configured public prefix and removes the author context path.
+  * _de.ibmix.magkit.vanityurl.SimplePublicUrlService_ : Uses configured public prefix and removes the author context path.
 * _headlessEndpoint_ : is used for headless support and defines the pages rest endpoint which should be checked for vanity urls

 #### Headless support (with version 1.6.1)